GOVINDSANKAR38/SAP-ABAP-Development-Projects/11-Classical-Reports/README.md

 ## 📖 Introduction

 > **Lifecycle:** `CLASSIC BUT STILL RELEVANT`. `WRITE`-based list processing remains widespread for background jobs, spool output and quick internal tools, and the report event model underpins every classical program you will maintain.
-It is **not** part of the ABAP Cloud development model — see [21-Classic-vs-Modern-ABAP](../21-Classic-vs-Modern-ABAP/README.md).
+It is **not** part of the ABAP Cloud development model
 A **classical report** (list processing) uses `WRITE` statements and system-defined list events (`TOP-OF-PAGE`, `END-OF-PAGE`) instead of a GUI container like ALV Grid.
-While most new development uses ALV or Fiori/UI5, classical reports are still common for quick internal tools, background jobs, and simple audits — and the underlying **event model** (`INITIALIZATION` → `START-OF-SELECTION` → `END-OF-SELECTION`) is foundational knowledge covered in [01-ABAP-Basics](../01-ABAP-Basics/README.md).
+While most new development uses ALV or Fiori/UI5, classical reports are still common for quick internal tools, background jobs, and simple audits
 ## 🧾 Classical List Events

 | Event | Purpose |